swayedev/fcrypt/README.md

 - `DefaultKeyLength`: Default length for keys (32 bytes).
 - `ScryptN`, `ScryptR`, `ScryptP`: Parameters for the scrypt key derivation function.
 - `MinNonceSize`: Minimum nonce size (12 bytes).
+- `GCMNonceSize`: Size of the nonce used in GCM mode.
 - `ErrCiphertextTooShort`: Error message for short ciphertext.
 - `ErrKeyLengthTooShort`: Error message for short key length.
+- `ErrFailedToCreateCipher`: Error message for failing to create a cipher.
+- `ErrFailedToCreateGCM`: Error message for failing to create GCM.
+- `ErrFailedToCreateFile`: Error message for failing to create a file.
+- `ErrFailedToReadData`: Error message for failing to read data.

 ### Functions